 You can sign up for guided tours or go it yourself.
 There are museum guides in a zillion languages at the circular marble kiosk that you’ll see when you enter.

-Where to find the Rembrandt Gallery and “Night Watch”
+Where is the Rembrandt Gallery and “Night Watch”

 If you want to head straight to the Rembrandt and Vermeer gallery, called Gallery of Honor, head to the second floor via elevator or stairs.
 Follow the stream of people.
 At the very far end of the massive exhibition gallery hall you’ll see Rembrandt’s masterpiece, “Night Watch”.
 If there’s no crowd at first, head over there immediately.
 You can take your time and retrace your path to view the rest of the gallery later, as crowds gather in front of “Night Watch”.